top of page

 Unique Behaviours

 Did you know that skunks have a specialized anal gland that produces their infamous spray?
 Interestingly, these glands can also influence their waste habits.
-For instance, skunks may change their defecation patterns after using their spray as a defense mechanism, leading to unique behaviors that are fascinating to observe.
+For instance, skunks may change their defecation patterns after using their spray as a defense mechanism, leading to unique behaviours that are fascinating to observe.

 Misconceptions about Skunk Poop